 Despite this, I fell hard for this small undeveloped island in the middle of the Pacific Ocean.

-Everything You Need to Know About Blue Lagoon Beach Resort on Nacula Island
+Everything You Need To Know About Blue Lagoon Beach Resort on Nacula Island

 About Nacula Island and the Yasawa Island Chain